 I am Assistant Professor of Political Science in the Faculty of Arts and Social Sciences at Sabancı University, Istanbul-Turkey.

-I received my B.A. degree in International Relations from Galatasaray University, Istanbul-Turkey, and studied Political Science at Université Paris I Panthéon-Sorbonne in Paris-France as exchange student.
-In 2012 I received my first M.A. in International Political Economy from Koç University, Istanbul-Turkey.
-I then received my second M.A. in Comparative Politics and World Politics in 2015, and my PhD in July 2017 at the State University of New York at Binghamton.
-After five years in Binghamton, my beautiful wife Selcan and I very recently moved back to Istanbul.
+I received my B.A. degree in International Relations from Galatasaray University, Istanbul, and studied Political Science at Université Paris I Panthéon-Sorbonne in Paris as exchange student.
+In 2012 I received my first M.A. in International Political Economy from Koç University, Istanbul.
+I then received another M.A. in Comparative Politics and World Politics in 2015, and my PhD in 2017 at the State University of New York at Binghamton.
+After five years in Binghamton, my beautiful wife Selcan and I recently moved back to Istanbul.

 My research generally focuses on the effects of political, institutional and informational structures on voting behavior, political participation, and democratic representation.
 My scholarship has been published or is forthcoming at, among others, American Journal of Political Science, Political Behavior, Political Research Quarterly, and Electoral Studies.

-In addition to my numerous ongoing projects you can find here, I am currently working on a book project based on my dissertation.
+In addition to my ongoing projects you can find here, I am currently working on a larger project based on my dissertation.
 In it, I investigate whether polarization of party and candidate ideological and policy offerings affects individuals' ideological, policy, and partisan attitudes, and relatedly their decisions to turn out to vote for parties and candidates strategically taking polarized stands.
-Along with cross-national and cross-temporal analyses of established European democracies, I engage in in-depth case studies of the U.S., Turkey, and Norway.
+Along with cross-national and cross-temporal analyses of established European democracies, I engage in a number of in-depth studies.
 I find that party and elite polarization mobilize the electorate, change distributions of their ideological, policy, and partisan preferences, and consequently provide parties and candidates with considerably higher electoral support.